 We believe we have the largest corporate banking customer base in the PRC.
-As at 31 December 2015 and 2016 and 30 June 2017, the number of our corporate customers was 5.3 million, 5.8 million and 6.1 million, respectively, with an increase of 4.7% from 31 December 2016 to 30 June 2017.
+As at 31 December 2014 and 2015, the number of our corporate customers was 5.1 million and 5.3 million, respectively.

 We provide a wide range of corporate banking products and services to state owned enterprises, privately owned enterprises, foreign-invested enterprises, government authorities and other entities.
 Our corporate banking business has maintained a leading position in the PRC banking industry.
 Our corporate loan business maintained steady growth of loan portfolio size with continued optimisation of term structure and product structure.
-We also continue to lead the PRC corporate deposits market, with the mix between time deposits and demand deposits being generally maintained at a steady level.
+We also continue to lead the PRC in terms of the corporate deposits market, with the mix between time deposits and demand deposits being generally maintained at a steady level.